twrecked/hass-aarlo/README.md

 ## Back Ends

+_Arlo_ will use either [SSE](https://en.wikipedia.org/wiki/Server-sent_events) or [MQTT](https://en.wikipedia.org/wiki/MQTT) to signal events to _Aarlo_.
+I'm not fully sure of the mechanism which determine which gets chosen but I know adding or removing a `user_agent` will switch between the two.

-Starting with `0.8` the Integration should be smart enough to work out which back end to use.
-But if you find yourself running into problems like missing motion detection events or missing sensor settings you can manually override the setting.
+Starting with the `0.8` release _Aarlo_ should be smart enough to work out which back end to use.
+But if you find yourself running into problems, like missing motion detection events or missing sensor value updates you can manually override the setting.
 Change this setting in `/config/aarlo.yaml`.

 ```yaml
 aarlo: